LEARN WHAT IS GOD’S GRACE AND FIND BIBLE VERSES ABOUT GRACE

 God’s grace and mercy is huge, and it’s difficult for a normal, average person like myself to understand.
 Perhaps you feel the same way.

-Let’s start to understand and define God’s grace.
+Let’s start to understand and define God’s grace and then deep dive into some Bible verses about grace.

 What Is God’s Grace